pwyq/blog/_posts/2018-03-11-stanford-ml-note-one.md

 description: Study Note of Stanford Machine Learning (Chap.
 1 - 2)
 ---

-# Chap.
-1 - Introduction
+# Chap 1 - Introduction
 ## What is Machine Learning?
 Definition by Arthur Samuel(1959): "Field of study that gives computers the ability to learn without being explicitly programmed."
 Definition by Tom Mitchell(1998): "A computer program is said to *learn* form experience E with